symphonycms/members/README.markdown

 ### Members: Login

 The Members: Login filter is useful if a Member's password has been changed by an event.
 It will log the Member in with the new (posted) password.
 If you need the password to be optional, use the Members: Update Password filter instead.

+This filter can, for example, be used to directly log a Member in after registration.
+But since any "magically added" Member information in your page XML is actually added before events are executed, it will not reflect the login (i.e. still tell you that the Member is not logged in).
+In this case you should enforce a new page request by adding a redirect to your event.

 ## Roles and Permissions